 - Data is only collected from platforms for which users have provided clear consent, as defined in Article 4(11) of the GDPR, to provide that platform with published data

 - CASM often applies techniques in artificial intelligence to social media data, in order to conduct research on this data.
-As we have throughout our history as a research centre, we ensure that the reasons for applying these techniques, the methodology used to analyse data, and the conclusions drawn from our analysis are presented clearly and fully in each report.
+As we have throughout our history as a research centre, we ensure that the reasons for applying these techniques; the methodology used to analyse data, and the conclusions are drawn from our analysis are presented clearly and fully in each report.
 This includes publishing detailed accuracy scores for any machine learning algorithms applied as part of the research.

 - This data is securely stored on a monitored server, accessible only to CASM staff, and encrypted in transit.
 In the event that a data breach is discovered, CASM will act swiftly to ensure that damage from this breach is minimised, including informing relevant supervisory authorities and acting to identify and resolve any security issues allowing the breach.

-- Demos will maintain a publicly accessible page on its website for each project, explaining the sources and character of data collected for that project, the purposes for which this data will be used, and including contact details for a designated member of staff responsible for responding to public queries about this data.
+- We will maintain a publicly accessible page on its website for each project, explaining the sources and character of data collected for that project, the purposes for which this data will be used, and including contact details for a designated member of staff responsible for responding to public queries about this data.

 - Data collected from social media sites is not stored for longer than is necessary to complete each project